ericvh/nvidia-shield-chroot/README.md

 This is a quick and dirty hack on top of the TWRP recovery stuff which chroots into ubuntu on an sdcard versus starting the recovery GUI.
 There are essentially a few steps:
+* update your device to 1.3 or whatever the lastest firmware is.
+Earlier firmware have some issues with booting without HDMI connected and may have other instabilities
 * enable debug mode on your device and oem unlock fastboot http://forum.xda-developers.com/android-tv/nvidia-shield-android-tv/shield-android-tv-rooted-t3123197
 * grab bootimg_tools